astrolabsoftware/grafink/docs/TestJanusGraph_20200731.md

 # TestJanusGraph exploration

 [2020/07/31] In this note, I explore the `TestJanusGraph` table.
-I use the grafink-shell (as of commit 9827ccb00aebc3218e1760fa87767357c5fc785f) whenever possible from my laptop (using sshuttle to connect to the remote table).
+I use the grafink-shell whenever possible from my laptop (using sshuttle to connect to the remote table).
 I just updated the configuration file

 ```diff
 +     host: "hbase-1.lal.in2p3.fr"